Click below to listen to Episode 52 – One Year of Podcasting

 Bob: And if you haven’t heard that, we’d invite you to go back and listen to that very first one entitled “What God’s Word Says About Money”.
 We do this because we believe the Bible is the source of all wisdom, including that for our finances.
 It is believed by many Bible scholars that Jesus spoke of stewardship and how we handle God’s resources more than heaven and hell combined.
 And this leads us to believe that Jesus himself was very serious about how we manage his resources.
 We want to do what we do best to help our brothers and sisters in Christ handle what God has given us and be the best stewards possible of all of these resources.

 Mary Jo: You know Bob, all good financial advice has its roots in biblical wisdom.
 Biblical wisdom, it’s timeless, transcendent, accurate, universal, and above all practical.
 The way we handle money is a reflection of our biblical values.
 For a Christian, financial decisions are also spiritual decisions.
 This means before a Christian makes any major financial decision, they should pray about it and see if and how it aligns with God’s word and if it doesn’t, it may be it’s not the right decision for you.
 The reason we stress this is to encourage others to become better managers and stewards of what God has blessed them with and is allowing them to have.
-At CIS Wealth Management, our focus is on providing financial advice and investment management strategies that are founded on biblical principles.
+At Christian Financial Advisors, our focus is on providing financial advice and investment management strategies that are founded on biblical principles.
 That brings us to our next podcast topic that helped create the foundation for Christian Financial Perspectives, which was episode 2, “Impact Investing” and BRI.
 So Bob, why don’t you share that one with us?

 Bob: Well, the second podcast we did has been one of the favorites as well.
 It was called “Impact Investing” and we went into that first, what is impact investing and then about biblically responsible investing, which is a subset of that.
 So we defined that impact investing is investing in companies, organizations, and funds with the intention to generate a measurable, beneficial, social, or environmental impact alongside a financial return.
 The goal of impact investing is to help reduce the negative effects of business activity on the social environment, and some even look at it as a form of philanthropy.
 So biblically responsible investing is a subset of impact investing.
 And it’s also known as faith-based investing.
 This seeks to align itself with companies supporting Christian values while avoiding investing in public traded companies that are directly or indirectly violating biblical principles.
 Biblically responsible investing is truly an ideal strategy for those families and individuals who want their investments to be an extension of their faith and how they choose to worship our Lord and Savior.
 So the question is, do your investments reflect your Christian values?

 Mary Jo: We’re hearing from people all the time who are interested in this, but they just don’t know how to get started.
-Well, we can show you how here at CIS Wealth Management.
+Well, we can show you how here at Christian Financial Advisors.
 If your advisor isn’t working with you in a way that speaks to your deeply held Christian faith, then maybe it’s time to look for one that does.
 So how do you choose a financial advisor?
 That brings us to episode 3, “Virtues To Look For When Choosing A Financial Advisor”.
 In this episode, we explored the qualities and characteristics of any Christian advisor, whether it be in finance or any other area of your life that you seek guidance in.
 By looking at the first book of Timothy 3:1-8 which spells out the virtue that church, elders, overseers, and deacons should have.

 Bob: Some of these virtues are, is the advisor above reproach and do they have a good reputation in the community?
 Is the advisor a gentle person, faithful to their spouse and family?
 Are they able to teach and educate?
 Are they free from the love of money and greed?
 Do they manage their own household well?
 Do they exercise self-control, live wisely, and are not quarrelsome?
 Above all, are they a mature believer in Christ and know the word of God and how it applies to their own financial life?
 You know, when I seek advice from anyone who shares these kinds of virtues, I’ve never been hurt by their counsel because it’s just not about the experience.
 But it’s also important to look for a financial advisor that aligns with your values and who services include comprehensive wealth management and financial planning, not just investment management.
 And remember, just because a financial advisor happens to be a Christian, this does not make them a Christian financial advisor or a Christian financial firm.
 Is the advisor instituting biblically or morally responsible investing as part of their investment management process?
 Do they invest with your Christian values in mind?
 You know, today with so many choices of no load Christian mutual funds and even ETFs across every major asset class, there’s really absolutely no excuse for an advisor not to offer biblically responsible investing today.
 But you know, we’re still finding there are many Christian financial advisors and advisory firms that choose not to invest this way.
 Their investment portfolios include companies whose values and principles are in direct violation of biblical wisdom and it really makes you stop and wonder why with all the choices today.